-In short, students will find their place and pursue their gifts.
+In short, they find their place & pursue their gifts.

 (Integrated Christian Studies Curriculum)

-Early Learning Program and Lower School students are exposed to God’s word through daily scripture lessons and bible memory verses.
 Our Thematic Learning Approach integrates theological understanding into all subjects.
-Upper School students participate in collegiate-level Christian Studies courses designed to invite challenging questions as students pursue a rich understanding of truth and develop a personal, resilient faith in Christ.
-Thus, teaching students how to think, not what to think.
-Connections to theological insights are incorporated across all subjects.
+PK-Grade 6 students are exposed to God’s word through daily scripture lessons and bible memory verses.
+Grade 7-12 students participate in collegiate-level Christian Studies courses designed to invite challenging questions as students pursue a rich understanding of truth and develop a personal, resilient faith in Christ.
+We teach students how to think, not what to think and incorporate connections to theological insights across all subjects.

-Each year more than 70 student leaders use their one-of-a-kind gifts to serve beyond themselves and meet needs in the community.
-By participating, you graduate with a deeper understanding of both the challenges and solutions for some of today's most pressing issues, and the inspiration and compassion to make an impact.
+Each year more than 70 student leaders, mentored by full time staff, use their one-of-a-kind gifts to serve beyond themselves and meet needs in the community.
+By participating, you'll graduate with a deeper understanding of both the challenges and solutions for some of today's most pressing issues, and the inspiration and compassion to make an impact.

 Beak Squad Robotics

-These globally recognized programs encourage and inspire scientific and technological pursuits for students in both the Lower and Upper Schools.
-Through team collaboration and the mentorship of industry professionals, we help bridge the gap between practical problems and creative solutions.
-They will be housed in the new Research & Innovation Center in the Fall of 2017.
+These globally ranked programs encourage and inspire scientific and technological pursuits for students in both the Lower and Upper Schools.
+Through team collaboration and the mentorship of industry professionals, you will learn to bridge the gap between practical problems and creative solutions.

 Dedicated collaborative spaces foster creativity and provide areas where students and teachers can supplement lectures with dimensional learning.
 In these labs, students are free to experiment, manipulate, and take risks in their learning in ways that stimulate discussion and creative thinking.